-Jon was appointed Permanent Secretary of the MOD in September 2012 after more than 3 years as the Director General of Finance.
+Sir Jonathan was appointed Chief Executive and Permanent Secretary of HM Revenue and Customs(HMRC) in April 2016 after more than 3 years as Permanent Secretary at the Ministry of Defence.

-Whilst DG Finance, Jon was also the Head of the Government Finance Profession at the HM Treasury for three years, until April 2011 where he led the accountancy community across government.
+Sir Jonathan was also the Head of the Government Finance Profession at the HM Treasury for 3 years until April 2011, leading the finance and accountancy community across government.

-Prior to joining the MOD in January 2009 Jon was DG Corporate Services at the Department of Children, Schools and Families (DCSF), a role covering all the corporate services including finance, procurement, estates, IT, human resources and strategy.
-Over a three year period he led the work on the Spending Review 2007, the creation of the DCSF and the corporate services transformation programme.
+Before joining the MOD, he was DG Corporate Services at the Department of Children, Schools and Families (DCSF), a role covering all the corporate services including finance, procurement, estates, IT, Human Resources and strategy.
+This led on from being Finance Director of Ofsted.

 Non-Executive Director, Crown Commercial Service (CCS)